2013 San Marino referendum

 Two referendums were held in San Marino on 20 October 2013.
 Voters were asked whether they approved of measures to tie salary increase to inflation and whether the country should submit an application to join the European Union.
 Although both proposals had a majority vote in favour, neither reached the quorum of 32% of eligible voters in favour (10,657 voters), resulting in both proposals being rejected.

 Background

 Referendums in San Marino require 32% of eligible voters to vote yes to pass.
-People who are citizens of San Marino but live abroad can not vote.
+People who are citizens of San Marino but live abroad cannot vote.

 The referendum question on salaries was organised by the Democratic Confederation of San Marino Workers and proposed that salaries would be revalued on 1 January at the same rate as the Government's official inflation figure.

 While San Marino is not a part of the European Union the two share close diplomatic ties.
 San Marino is a member of the European Union's European Union Customs Union and European Environment Agency, as well as using the Euro as its official currency.
 The European Union did not formally offer membership to San Marino, instead it was listed due to a citizen helmed proposal.
 The European Commission had previously issued a report stating that microstates should not join the European Union.